mjackson/http-client/README.md

     $ npm install --save http-client

-http-client requires you to bring your own [global `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) function. [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) is a great polyfill.
+http-client requires you to bring your own [global `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) function (for convenience when using the top-level `createFetch` function). [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) is a great polyfill if you need to support environments that don't already have a global `fetch` function.

 Then, use as you would anything else: